 2. Select the demographic data you want to compare

-Using the Target Market panel, add in all the demographics depending on what you want to assess in the report.
+Using the Target Market panel, add in all the demographics you want to assess in the report.
 There are two options here:

-- Learn what type of person describes your top performing locations’ customer base.
-Use high-level demographics like Total Population, Daytime Population along with averages such as Median Household Income, Median Age, and Average Household size to see what patterns emerge.
+Learn what type of person describes your top performing locations’ customer base.
+Use high-level demographics like Total Population and Daytime Population along with averages such as Median Household Income, Median Age, and Average Household size to see what patterns emerge.
 Once you know the averages, you can start to explore the different ranges of the variables.